What is Invoice Factoring?

 Factoring receivables is the sale of assets, not a loan.
 Companies don’t add any debt.

-What are the Disadvantages of Invoice Factoring?
+What are the Disadvantages of Factoring?

 High-Cost